 - Ability to manually pause and resume clusters.
 To pause a cluster, select the cluster, click Actions, and choose Pause Cluster.
 Yugabyte suspends instance vCPU capacity charges for paused clusters; disk and backup storage are charged at the standard rate.

 February 3, 2022

-- Ability to select the version of YugabyteDB to install on a cluster when creating standard clusters.
+- Ability to select the version of YugabyteDB to install on a cluster when creating Dedicated clusters.

 - Automated notifications of upcoming database maintenance.
 The notification email includes the date and time of the maintenance window.
 An Upcoming Maintenance badge is also displayed on the cluster.
 Start an upgrade any time by signing in to YugabyteDB Managed, selecting the cluster, clicking the Upcoming Maintenance badge, and clicking Upgrade Now.

-- Instance type for new free clusters on AWS updated to EC2 T3.small.
-Existing free clusters retain their EC2 T2.small instance type for their lifetime.
+- Instance type for new Sandbox clusters on AWS updated to EC2 T3.small.
+Existing Sandbox clusters retain their EC2 T2.small instance type for their lifetime.

-- Instance type for new standard clusters on GCP updated to n2-standard.
+- Instance type for new Dedicated clusters on GCP updated to n2-standard.

 - Preview release updated to version 2.11.1.
-New free clusters automatically use the new version.
+New Sandbox clusters automatically use the new version.
 Existing clusters will be upgraded in the coming weeks.

-- Stable release updated to version 2.8.1 for standard clusters.
-New standard clusters use the new version by default.
+- Stable release updated to version 2.8.1 for Dedicated clusters.
+New Dedicated clusters use the new version by default.
 Existing clusters will be upgraded in the coming weeks.

 January 27, 2022